Scalable Joint Resource Allocation for SLO-Constrained LLM Inference in Heterogeneous GPU Clouds: System Model and Problem Formulation

-These $y_{j,k}$ GPUs are organized as $\text{TP}_{j,k} = n$ tensor-parallel devices within each of $\text{PP}_{j,k} = m$ pipeline stages, yielding the identity $\text{TP}_{j,k} \times \text{PP}_{j,k} = y_{j,k}$.
-This decomposition enters the model in two ways: TP governs per-stage memory and computation in the delay model~\eqref{eq:total_delay}, while PP determines inter-stage communication overhead and introduces pipeline bubble inefficiency captured by the factor~$\eta \leq 1$ in the compute constraint~\eqref{eq:compute}.
+These $y_{j,k}$ GPUs are organized as $\text{TP}_{j,k} = n$ tensor-parallel devices within each of $\text{PP}_{j,k} = m$ pipeline stages.
+This decomposition enters the model in two ways: TP governs per-stage memory and per-stage compute in the delay model~\eqref{eq:total_delay}; PP governs inter-stage communication overhead and induces a pipeline-bubble inefficiency that we capture as a multiplicative compute-utilization factor $\eta \in (0,1]$ in the compute constraint~\eqref{eq:compute} (set to $\eta\!=\!0.9$ in our experiments).
+Increasing TP reduces per-stage memory and compute cost, while increasing PP enables larger models to fit at the expense of pipeline inefficiency and communication overhead.